Jajaho/python_transmissionline/README.md

 Developed with Claude 4.0 Sonnet for educational and engineering analysis purposes.

+### Usage

+Execute the `signal_transmission_plot.py` script, as it features the animation tab in addition to the analysis tab.

 ### ANALYSIS TAB:
 1. Adjust impedance values to see reflection effects
 2. Modify line parameters to observe propagation changes